Finding a lucrative, inexpensive way to raise money for all kinds of nonprofit organizations can be a challenge. This guide contains fundraiser ideas.

 Some of you may know that I have spent the past 6 months in Vietnam working in orphanages.
 I am now back in the states and am trying to fundraise to return to Vietnam to work at the orphanages and day center for kids with disabilities.
 I wanted to know if anybody has any ideas on how I can fundraise in the next two months?

-Stella Rivet from Washington
+Stella from WA

 What is the best "meal" to serve at a fundraiser dinner held in the high school cafeteria?
 We need something that is good and filling, easy to prepare and serve, yet something people would come out to eat.
 Should it be all-you-can-eat or one-time plate?